The paper outlines results and lessons learned from global and Australian MSD programmes to date. It provides insights on questions such as:

 Over the last decade or so Australia has applied and adapted MSD to suit particular objectives and local circumstances.
 For example, private sector partnerships are sometimes supplemented with community-based, NGO-led activity to help farmers become ‘market-ready’ (including by aggregating output) or to address nutrition or gender concerns.

-- Read Julie Delforce and Timothy Gill's associated blog - Beyond value chains
+- Read Julie Delforce and Timothy Gill's associated blog - Leaving no one behind

 DFAT programme profiles on the BEAM website: